ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 An aggregation job may require many round trips over the network to complete.
-If one of the Aggregators fails during this process in a manner that results in it losing its state, then the Aggregators risk losing the data associated with the aggregation job, or in some cases all of the batches associated with the aggregation job (if one of the Aggregators considers the aggregation to be complete but the other does not, the Aggregators will encounter a `batchMismatch` error on attempting to collect the batches associated with the aggregation job).
-This section describes how Aggregators can recover from this scenario.
+If one of the Aggregators fails during this process in a manner that results in it losing its state, then the Aggregators risk losing the data associated with the aggregation job, or in some cases, all of the batches associated with the aggregation job.
+(For example, if one of the Aggregators considers the aggregation to be complete but the other does not, the Aggregators will encounter a `batchMismatch` error on attempting to collect the batches associated with the aggregation job.)
+This section describes how Aggregators can recover from such failures.

 `AggregationJobContinueReq` messages contain a `step` field, allowing Aggregators to ensure that their peer is on the expected step of DAP aggregation.
-An aggregation job is said to be "skewed" if the Leader and Helper have a different view of the last completed step of aggregation; for example, if the Leader does not receive or successfully process an `AggregationJobResp` from the Helper, the Leader will believe that the last completed step is one less than the Helper.
+An aggregation job is said to be "skewed" if the Leader and Helper have a different view of the last completed step of aggregation.
+For example, if the Leader does not receive or successfully process an `AggregationJobResp` from the Helper due to a failure of the underlying transport or hardware, the Leader will believe that the last completed step is one less than the Helper.
 The intent of the `step` field is to allow detection and recovery from a skewed aggregation job.
 When the Leader receives a `stepMismatch` error, it SHOULD re-send the original `AggregationJobInitReq` message to restart the aggregation process and allow aggregation to complete successfully.
-To make this kind of recovery possible, Leader implementations SHOULD retain enough information to reconstruct the `AggregationJobInitReq` message in the case that the aggregation process becomes desynchronized.

 Changing an aggregation job's parameters is illegal, so the Helper MUST ensure that the Leader's `AggregationJobInitReq` message did not change when it was